-There are three principal ways that the SRS promotes data quality.
+There are three principal ways that SRS promotes data quality.

 The Substance Registry System (SRS), in its role supporting the Chemical Identification Data Standard and Biological Taxonomy Data Standard, provides standardized identifiers for each substance.
 These key fields uniquely identify each substance within SRS.
 When an EPA program, state or tribal partner uses these fields, they are relying on standardized, accurate, and unambiguous identification information for that substance.

-There are many substances that have been reported under completely disparate names, where the only way to map these names to a standardized identification is through careful review and consultation by a workgroup of chemists and program analysts.
-The SRS provides the results of this standardization.
+There are many substances that have been reported under disparate names, where the only way to map these names to a standardized identification is through careful review and consultation by a workgroup of chemists and program analysts.
+The SRS provides the cross-walk between synonyms and the standard identifiers.

-The SRS can rate the quality of a substance synonym.
-Identifying a substance name as inaccurate, misspelled, or ambiguous can prevent EPA program offices, states, tribes or other users from utilizing that synonym.
+SRS can rate the quality of a substance synonym.
+Identifying a substance name as inaccurate, misspelled, or ambiguous helps prevent EPA program offices, states, tribes or other users from utilizing that synonym.